 Two months after the initial call to TC Communications, the JumboSwitch TC3846-6 solution was fully integrated into the OSPF microwave network for ESRN.
 After just a few programming adjustments for PDV on the longer paths, everything worked.
 A few locations traverse up to 5 hops to the dispatch center, all without loss of quality or issues.
 The ESRN JumboSwitch Network consists of 12 standalone units at the towers and two rackmount units, a 1U and 4U, at Central Dispatch with a mix of 4-wire and 2-wire interface cards (TC3846-6 Analog Radio over IP).

-Since replacing the analog conversion equipment 2 years ago with TC JumboSwitch cards, there has been no downtime or frustrations.
-East Shore Radio Network has eliminated its leased lines.
-That means $7500 per month in fees are gone and available for use elsewhere.
-By keeping the radios in place, Entre Solutions II ensured minimal downtime and training needed in the switchover.
-Most importantly, lock-ups, cold boots, and ten-minute communications downtimes are no longer a concern for emergency personnel.
+Since replacing the analog conversion equipment two years ago with JumboSwitch cards, there has been zero downtime and no frustrations.
+ESRN has eliminated its leased lines, making $7500/month in fees available for use elsewhere.
+By keeping the radios in place, Entre Solutions II ensured minimal downtime and required little training in the switchover.
+Most importantly, lockups, cold boots and 10-minute communications downtimes are no longer a concern for emergency personnel.